Protecting your bone health is easier than you think. Understand how diet, physical activity and other lifestyle factors can affect your bone mass.

 - Tobacco and alcohol use.
 Research suggests that tobacco use contributes to weak bones.
 Similarly, regularly having more than one alcoholic drink a day for women or two alcoholic drinks a day for men may increase the risk of osteoporosis.

-- Gender.
+- Sex.
 You're at greater risk of osteoporosis if you're a woman, because women have less bone tissue than do men.

 - Size.
 You're at risk if you are extremely thin (with a body mass index of 19 or less) or have a small body frame because you might have less bone mass to draw from as you age.

 - Age.
 Your bones become thinner and weaker as you age.

 - Race and family history.
 You're at greatest risk of osteoporosis if you're white or of Asian descent.
 In addition, having a parent or sibling who has osteoporosis puts you at greater risk — especially if you also have a family history of fractures.